yueyanglu/yueyanglu.github.io/_pages/publications.md

 [Google Scholar Profile](https://scholar.google.com/schhp?hl=en&as_sdt=0,10)

 ### In Preparation
+-  A Global Characterization of Precipitation Peak Structure \
+   Zijie Zhao, **Yueyang Lu** & Andréa S. Taschetto

 -  What drives the temperature variability in the Gulf of Maine? \
     **Yueyang Lu**, Xiaobiao Xu & Eric P. Chassignet